Boston-Maine Airways: End of service

 On February 1, 2008, the U.S. Department of Transportation (DOT) issued a Show Cause Order (Order 2008-2-3, DOT Docket Number DOT-OST-2000-7668), concluding that Boston-Maine's air carrier certificate should be revoked for three reasons: 1) lack of financial fitness, 2) lack of proper management oversight and 3) lack of "compliance disposition," or willingness to follow federal laws, rules and regulations.

-The motion to revoke Boston-Maine's DOT air carrier certificate was brought by the Air Line Pilots Association.
-The DOT specifically cited the numerous instances where the airline's officials had failed to follow federal laws and regulations and had filed false financial data with the Department in its application for authority to fly large aircraft.
+The Air Line Pilots Association brought the motion to revoke Boston-Maine's DOT air carrier certificate.
+The DOT specifically cited the numerous instances where the airline's officials had failed to follow federal laws and regulations and had filed false financial data with the department in its application for authority to fly large aircraft.
 The DOT concluded that it would have never granted the large aircraft authority had it known of the false information filed by Boston-Maine.

-The DOT also rejected the carrier's arguments that it was not responsible for the Company's former General Counsel and Vice President's filing of such false information (Boston-Maine had asserted that this individual had acted alone, without the Company's knowledge or involvement).
+The DOT also rejected the carrier's arguments that it was not responsible for the company's former General Counsel and Vice President's filing of such false information (Boston-Maine had asserted that this individual had acted alone, without the company's knowledge or involvement).

 On February 28, 2008, Boston-Maine Airways ended its Jetstream-operated scheduled passenger service.
-March 29, 2008, was the last 727 flight.
+March 29, 2008, was their last 727 flight.

-Beginning in July 2008, the company moved 8 of its planes to Concord Municipal Airport in New Hampshire, with the intent to keep them there until buyers took the planes.
+Beginning in July 2008, the company moved eight of its aircraft to Concord Municipal Airport in New Hampshire, with the intent to keep them there until buyers took the planes.
 Parked on the ramp were six Jetstream 31s to be sold, but one Jetstream and a Cessna Citation I were placed in the corporate hangar operated by Concord Aviation Services.